Viktor1722/Docusaurus-Portfolio/docs/Semester Reflection/Personal Reflection.md

 During my internship, I was fortunate to work on projects that significantly broadened my skills in coding, problem-solving, management, and communication.
 A highlight of this experience was the development of the Voice-over generator and the AI assistant, which allowed me to engage with React.js and TypeScript.js.
 As someone aspiring to be a front-end developer, working with these frameworks was not only exciting but also incredibly beneficial for my professional growth.

 Both projects involved complex functionalities, presenting me with the chance to delve into some of the more advanced features of these frameworks.
 This exposure was invaluable in deepening my understanding and expertise.
 Moreover, my role extended beyond just front-end development.
-I was also involved in integrating APIs for AI models.
-At the onset of each project, I was responsible for creating my own server to manage the HTTP requests to the AI model's servers.
-This task was particularly challenging due to the busy schedules of the back-end team, leaving me to tackle it independently.
+I was also involved in integrating APIs of AI models.
+At the beginning of each project, I was responsible for creating my own server to manage the HTTP requests to the AI model's servers.
+This task was particularly challenging due to the busy schedules of the back-end team, leaving me to tackle it independently which was another chance to learn new things.

 This responsibility was a crucial learning opportunity.
-It allowed me to gain practical experience in working with APIs, a skill essential for any software engineer.
+It allowed me to gain practical experience in working with APIs and front-end frameworks, a skill essential for any software engineer.
 By navigating these challenges, I not only enhanced my technical abilities but also developed a deeper appreciation for the intricacies of software development, from front-end nuances to back-end complexities.
 This internship was a transformative journey, equipping me with a well-rounded skill set and a clearer vision for my career path in software engineering.

 ### Targeted Interactions